This started yesterday. I haven’t changed anything. Using a Mac. Both Mac and Brave are up to date.

 Now, as soon as you hit enter, your mac will freeze, for like 1 or 2 seconds only.
 And, then everything will work fine.
 Now you can quit terminal and for best results, you may restart your mac.

 The stuff this command do is to free up your unused memory.
 I don’t think it do much, because unused memory is the memory which is not used.
 But, I do find some pace in my mac after running this command.
 So I use to run this command about once in month or so.
 This command simply free up unused RAM and free up the stress upon RAM for a temporary duration.
-I don’t do this much often, only when my mac is running slow and I need to do video editing, or gaming (I am happily gaming on mac :face_with_hand_over_mouth: )
+I don’t do this much often, only when my mac is running slow and I need to do video editing, or gaming (I am happily gaming on mac )

-CNET - Tech - The necessity of regular use of the ‘purge’ command in OS X
+You may read some articles like these ones CNET - Tech - The necessity of regular use of the ‘purge’ command in OS X

-on this site
+or on this site

 Goodluck!